J-lewen/erp/content.en/docs/table-of-contents/training/part_7.md

 <hr style="height:1px; visibility:hidden;" />
 <div class="write-up">

->*Ocular correction was conducted using Independent Component Analysis (ICA) following visual inspection and cleaning of the data.
-ICA used the RUNICA algorithm with EOG electrodes excluded, and resulted in an average of [ENTER AVERAGE] components removed per participant [ENTER RANGE]*
+>Ocular correction was conducted using Independent Component Analysis (ICA) following visual inspection and cleaning of the data.
+ICA used the RUNICA algorithm with EOG electrodes excluded, and resulted in an average of [ENTER AVERAGE] components removed per participant [ENTER RANGE].

 </div>
 <hr style="height:1px; visibility:hidden;" />